Here’s everything about your computer slowing down if your data storage (HDD, SDD, NVMe) is full:

 Fortunately, there are remedies to the problem.

-So if you want to learn all about how a full internal storage slows down your computer, then this article is for you.
+So if you want to learn all about how full data storages slows down your computer, then this article is for you.

 - M.2 NVMe SSDs: Two or More Affect Performance?